B-Tarik/fcc-projects_Build-Tribute-Page-MUHAMMAD-ALI/README.md

 it's a freecodecamp project in the "Responsive Web Design Projects" module, you have to build a Tribute Page.

 bonus*:
-- Made a design with Adobe XD
+- Tribute Page design with Adobe XD
 - Image editing with photoshop
 - Mobile First Responsive Web Design
 - BEM methodology
 - Responsive typography
 - keyboard Accessible
 - SlideShow
-- Lazyloading images
+- Lazyloading images (no reflow)
 - Scroll animations

 ### Tools used